 - Stem Cell Research - 2001 medical ethicists had looked at fetal stem cell research (from fetus's) and decided that using already harvested fetal strains (60 of them) was not furthering harm, but harvesting future embryos was more ethically questionable.
 They also predicted we were running into limits of value with this research, so it was unneeded.
 George Bush was the first President to allow the fed to fund fetal stem cell research, based on those ethical guidelines.
 The left went nuts, ignored the science, made this into a wedge issue (like they do for abortion).
 Since California saw no problem with harvesting humans for their cellular material (humans are the property of the state), they passed prop 71 to force taxpayers to subsidize the killing and harvesting of babies for research: fuck religious liberty.
 Within a few years researchers had get stem cells that not only didn't have the moral issues, but were cheaper and better, and most breakthru's in stem cell research have come from outside California's abortion harvesting efforts.
 But California taxpayers are still on the hook to subsidize this inferior research, because Fuck Bush, Fuck Christian Values, and Fuck Ethics!
 That's why!

 - Straw Bans - Few things demonstrate ignorance based virtue signaling, with counter-productive consequences like Straw Bans.
-So naturally places like California are leading the charge (SF is even banning cocktail sticks).
+So naturally places like California are leading the charge (SF is even banning cocktail sticks): this is Anti-Science.
 Remember the basics: 10 rivers (8 in Asia, the other 2 in Africa) are responsible for 95% of the plastic pollution in the Oceans.
 5% is split between the continents of Europe, North America, South America, and Australia.
 Brazil is the worst country among the rest (the U.S. is 20th).
 Straws in the U.S., with high estimates is something like 0.002% of the problem.
 So if straws were 100 times bigger problem in the U.S. than they actually are, it would still round to 0 and statistically irrelevant.
 So virtue signaling is not only distracting from bigger problems, it teaches contempt for the law.

 - Travel Bans - 🙄 Californians try to bully places and show they're the biggest hypocrites with travel ban.
 So while oral sex is still outlawed in many cities in California (like SF), they issue laws like [AB 1887] (or a travel ban) to states that have lesser laws against LGBTQ or religious liberty that they don't like.
 In the mean time, they don't have travel bans to countries that have torture or capital punishment for LGBTQ's, or the religion that fosters those laws (Islam).
 I'd ask them if Texas should ban travel to California because of their unconstitutional persecution of gun owners, their racist position on affirmative action in college admittance, or their violation of federal immigration laws (Sanctuary State)?
 But the preachy hypocrites just get apoplectic if anyone reflects their moral righteousness back at them.